Palestine Regiment: Background

-Formation and Service
+Formation and service

 The Palestine Regiment was formed in 1942 with the Palestine Infantry Companies that were attached to the Buffs forming the bulk of the new formation.
 The regiment was divided into separate Jewish and Arab battalions.
-According to historian Ashley Jackson the regiment consisted of 1,600 Jews and 1,200 Arabs, but according to writer Howard Blum, Jews outnumbered Arabs by a more than three to one ratio.
+According to historian Ashley Jackson the regiment initially consisted of 1,600 Jews and 1,200 Arabs and by 1942 the ranks filled to 10,000 Jews and 4,000 Arabs in the British armed forces, further according to writer Howard Blum, Jews outnumbered Arabs by a more than three to one ratio.

 The Jewish companies were then formed into three battalions, which became the new Palestine Regiment.
 Personnel of the Palestine Regiment later formed the core of the Jewish Brigade.